The Psychological Skills of Top Performers

 Over time, you can develop muscle imbalances and asymmetries, that not only prevent you from playing with greater ease and freedom, but can lead to an increased risk of injury as well.

-So I asked flutist-turned-yoga educator Nicole Newman to create a series of videos, that will walk you through 60+ minutes of the most essential and useful yoga stretches and positions for musicians, to help you loosen up those parts of your body that are feeling tight and creaky!
+So I asked fellow Juilliard faculty member and flutist-turned-yoga educator Nicole Newman to create a series of videos, that will walk you through 60+ minutes of the most essential and useful yoga stretches and positions for musicians, to help you loosen up those parts of your body that are feeling tight and creaky!

 Sometimes practicing can get a little stale.
 And our playing can get a little stagnant too.
-At times like this, finding ways to inject a little shot of creativity, novelty, and new-ness into our daily routine can make a world of difference.
+At times like this, finding ways to inject a little shot of creativity, novelty, and variability into our daily routine that nudges us ever so slightly out of our comfort, can make a world of difference.

-So I asked jazz violinist and educator Christian Howes to create a series of lessons that will guide you through the process of developing some essential improvisation skills.
+So I asked jazz violinist and educator (and former childhood Suzuki buddy) Christian Howes to create a series of lessons that will guide you through the process of developing some essential improvisation skills.
 And in this 10-video, 80+ minute guided instruction series, you’ll learn free improvisation skills that will help you become more comfortable taking risks, and playing more freely and spontaneously.
 And maybe even add a smidgen more fun to your daily music-making too.